CooperRS/RMActionController/README.md

 The default RMActionController does not contain any content view.
 This means presenting an RMActionController only presents a set of buttons added to the RMActionController.
 For this task an UIAlertController can be used.

 To add a content view RMActionController usually is subclassed.
 This project contains two subclasses of RMActionController (RMCustomViewActionController and RMMapActionController) which give two examples for a subclass of RMActionController.
-The following two section will show the process of subclassing RMActionController using the code of RMMapActionController.

 #### Subclassing